We all see it happen.

 Yes!
 According to the World Health Organization (WHO), indoor air quality causes approximately 3 million deaths every year worldwide.

-Indoor air pollutants include gasses like carbon monoxide, lead, nitrous oxide, radon, and tobacco smoke; solid particles like asbestos, fly-ash, charcoal, coal, and wood dust; and mixtures of gasses and solids, such as secondhand cigarette smoke.
+Indoor air pollutants include gasses like carbon monoxide, lead, nitrous oxide, radon, and tobacco smoke; solid particles like asbestos (you can check this with a DIY test kit), fly-ash, charcoal, coal, and wood dust; and mixtures of gasses and solids, such as secondhand cigarette smoke.

 All of these contaminants can damage human tissue and increase the risk of cancer.